jrlanglois/JRLCodingStandard/README.md

 It's simple: **no tabs**.
 Instead, use 4 spaces.

+### Reasoning

-The reasoning is to merely allow my particular formatting and placement styles.
+To allow for my particular formatting and placement styles, and enforcing consistency across all software.

 ## Braces